 assembling the cake: 15min

 Smear a little bit of frosting onto the cake plate, cake board, or cake stand you plan to assemble your rainbow cake on.

 Place the purple layer first.
 If your cakes didn’t fall out of the cake pans on their own, they might need a little help.
-Just shimmy a silicone spatula along the sides of the entire cake, and then turn the cake pan upside down and the cake should fall out.
+Just shimmy a baking spatula along the sides of the entire cake, and then turn the cake pan upside down and the cake should fall out.
 Remove the parchment paper and throw it away.

 Spread buttercream frosting on the purple layer.

 Add the blue layer next.
 Continue this with all of the layers of the rainbow.